Access: Study Abroad is for Everyone!

 Disability is not considered in determining eligibility to study abroad at Beloit College.
 However, disability may affect program choice, as disability supports vary from country to country and institution to institution.
-Study abroad advisors in the Office of International Education can help students with disabilities determine which locations will best suit their needs.
-If you have a disability and need accommodation, visit our page on Disability Services Abroad for information on support available abroad.
+Program choice can be discussed with a study abroad advisor.

 - US Department of State: Travelers with Disabilities

-- Diversity Abroad has tips on how economically disadvantaged students can make study abroad financially feasible.
+- Diversity Abroad has tips for low-income students students on making study abroad financially feasible.

 Legal and social attitudes towards sexuality and gender vary considerably across cultures.
-Do your research while applying and preparing for off-campus study so that you know what to expect and how to stay safe and avoid persecution.
+Do your research while applying and preparing to study abroad so that you know what to expect and how to stay safe and avoid persecution.

 - GoAbroad: An LGBT Student Guide to Studying Abroad

 - International Gay & Lesbian Human Rights Commission (IGLHRC): Information by Country

 - International Lesbian and Gay Association: Homophobia Map of the World

 - Pew Global Research: Attitudes towards Homosexuality